josiemundi/knative-eventing-blockchain-demo/README.md

 kubectl --namespace knative-eventing-websocket-source logs -l eventing.knative.dev/broker=default --tail=100
 ```

-You now have a service that listens for events on a websocket and then send these on as CloudEvents into the Knative Eventing broker, which is our sink:
+You now have a service that listens for events on a websocket (WS) and then sends these on as CloudEvents into the Knative Eventing broker, which is our sink:

 ![Diagram](images/deploy-blockchain-service.png)

 ## Deploy the trigger

-`040-trigger.yaml` - This specifies that all messages that come to the default broker from our blockchain source should be sent to the Event Display service (which is not deployed yet).
+`040-trigger.yaml` - Specifies that all messages that come to the default broker from our blockchain source should be sent to the Event Display service (which is not deployed yet).

 Create a trigger using the following command: